hapax/hapax.github.io/assets/reality.md

 atmosphere is layered over the top of it, and the fiery pinpricks of starlight revolve far above.

-So, if I take a clod of earth, and let it go, Aristotle says it will drop back down to the ground because the ground is where it belongs and likes to be.
+If I take a clod of earth, and let it go, Aristotle says it will drop back down to the ground because the ground is where it belongs and likes to be.
 That was the accepted view for most of recorded history.
 But in 1665, Cambridge University closed due to fears of the